nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-11-29-its-nice-to-be-appreciated/index.md

 ---
 title: It's nice to be appreciated!
-description: "Discover the joy of recognition with Community Credit!
-Join Martin Hinshelwood as he shares his journey of tech involvement and the rewards of appreciation."
+description: Discover the joy of recognition with Community Credit!
+Join Martin Hinshelwood as he shares his journey of tech involvement and the rewards of appreciation.
 date: 2007-11-29
 creator: Martin Hinshelwood
 id: "283"